changgyhub/ufldl/README.md

     5. Visualize result at the end of this iteration.<br>

 #####Notes in `sparseCodingExercise.m`:
 * In Step 0, we choose patches to be 16 × 16 instead of 8 × 8, and number of features to learn to be 18 × 18 instead of 11 × 11 to obtain better visual results.
-Also, lamda, epsilon and gamma can also be adjusted to obtain better results.
+Also, lamda, epsilon and gamma can also be adjusted to obtain better results.<br>
 * When iterating, we use 'cg' (conjugate gradient) instead of 'lbfgs', because lbfgs will make steeper steps and lead to worse results.
-One alternative is to use lbfgs while decreasing iterations (e.g. options.maxIter=15), or increasing dimension of the grouping region for topographic sparse coding (e.g. poolDim=5) so that the sparse code will be used in larger areas and therefore avoid over-accuracy of 's'.
+One alternative is to use lbfgs while decreasing iterations (e.g. options.maxIter=15), or increasing dimension of the grouping region for topographic sparse coding (e.g. poolDim=5) so that the sparse code will be used in larger areas and therefore avoid over-accuracy of 's'.<br>

 #####Other Notes:
-* Since we minimize 's' and 'A' alternatively, the cost may not be decreasing all the time, but the overall trend should be.
+* Since we minimize 's' and 'A' alternatively, the cost may not be decreasing all the time, but the overall trend should be.<br>
 * There are two changes in `sampleIMAGES.m`:
   1. Three parameters (images, patchDim, numPatches) are added to the function, so that we can customize patch choice;<br>
   2. The rescaling from [-1, 1] to [0.1, 0.9] is deleted, because we have to ensure an average of 0. (see comment for explanation).<br>